i-zadorina/se_project_aroundtheus/README.md

 - CSS animation and transform
 - Grid Layout
 - Figma
-- Interface for different devices
+- Interface for Desktop and Mobile
 - Responsive design

 ### Plan on improving the project

+- Add interface for Tablet
+- Add function of editing and adding where it needs